Gourmet Hot Chocolate

 Here is my fun list of Gourmet Hot Chocolate ideas, most of them can even be made with the contents in your very own pantry.

-Did you know that National Hot Cocoa Day is December 13th?
-Well, the perfect way to celebrate is with Gourmet Hot Chocolate.
+Did you know that their is a National Hot Cocoa Day?
+The date tends to varies from year to year, but it tends to be in the winter between December 1-February 1, so be sure to check your calendar.
+What a perfect way to celebrate winter but with some Gourmet Hot Chocolate.
 I love hot cocoa this time of year.
-I find no better reason to celebrate this day, since it’s a National Day after all and we got a little snow.
+I can not find a better reason to celebrate this snow day, especially since it’s a National Day after all.
 Dexter is our official snow cat, as long as he does not have to step in it, he loved it.
 As you can see we had a little bit of weather last weekend which worked out great for the photo shoot.
 I just moved everything outside and was super happy we were photographing hot chocolate.
 One cup for me two for the pictures, it worked out great .I wanted to create a gourmet list of Hot Chocolate ideas similar to what I did with my S’mores Recipes posted back in October.
 I really like the idea of taking ordinary childhood treats and elevating them to be extraordinary and special level for a fun culinary experience.
 Plus making them into a adult version of a lot of fun too, wink wink.

 This is my basic base Hot Chocolate Recipe, which makes about 4-6 cups: